Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman

 \item HLWAS-Deep will still be able to identify most of the galaxy overdensities, which can be followed up with deeper spectroscopy in those specific regions (\S~\ref{sec:strategy}).
 Thus, it is possible to efficiently map the early cosmic web with Roman.

 \end{itemize}

-We have presented a picture wherein the morphological evolution of galaxies, including their 3D shapes, kinematics, sizes, and alignment with nearby filaments are determined by a complex interplay between accretion of matter from the large-scale cosmic web and secular processes occurring near galactic centers.
-The formation of prolate and low-spin galaxies is linked to mass accretion from predominantly low-density filaments, whereas the emergence of disks and highly-ordered systems is strongly associated with internal galactic processes such as star formation-driven feedback and external mechanisms such as wet mergers and accretion from high-density filaments.
-The relative effect of the cosmic web over internal mechanisms declines with time, but even at later times, the effect of the cosmic web on galaxy morphology does not disappear completely.
+We have presented a picture wherein the morphological evolution of galaxies, including their 3D shapes, kinematics, sizes, and shape alignment with nearby filaments, is determined by a complex interplay between the accretion of matter from the large-scale cosmic web and secular processes occurring near galactic centers.
+The formation of prolate and low-spin galaxies is linked to mass accretion from predominantly low-density filaments, whereas the emergence of disks and highly-ordered systems is strongly associated with internal galactic processes such as star formation-driven feedback but also with accretion from high-density filaments.
+The relative effect of the cosmic web on internal mechanisms declines with time, but even at later times, the effect of the cosmic web on galaxy morphology does not disappear completely.

-Many of our predictions are likely dependent on technical details of the TNG model, including implementation of baryonic physics and numerical resolution of TNG50.
-Similar analyses in separate high-resolution cosmological simulations or zoom-in re-simulations of halos in TNG50 can help constrain the effect of such uncertainties on the evolution of galactic structure.
-Understanding the source of tensions with observations (including, notably, the high-redshift prolate fraction) is also crucial for understanding the causal effect of phenomena such as outflows and stellar winds.
+Many of our predictions are likely dependent on the technical details of the TNG model, including the implementation of baryonic physics and the numerical resolution of TNG50.
+Similar analyses in separate high-resolution cosmological simulations or zoom-in re-simulations of halos in TNG50 can help constrain the effects of such uncertainties on the evolution of galactic structure.
+Understanding the source of tensions with observations (including, notably, the high-redshift prolate fraction) is also crucial for understanding the causal effects of phenomena such as outflows and stellar winds.